 A few years back, another alternative lending platform that used to be popular in Canada was Grouplend (Grow).

 One other popular online lender for small business loans in Canada is Lendified, however, unlike Lending Loop, they do not utilize the crowdlending model.

 Peer-to-Peer Lending is also popularly referred to as Crowdlending or Alternative Lending.

 Normally, if you are looking for capital to run your small business, you would approach your bank or credit union and go through their tedious loan applications.

 Depending on how they view your business’ profitability and risk profile, they may/may not loan you money.
-If your business idea is not cut and dry or is non-traditional, your chances for obtaining a loan from a traditional bank is almost nil.
+If your business idea is not cut and dry or is non-traditional, your chances of obtaining a loan from a traditional bank are almost nil.

 Peer-to-peer lending platforms change all that.